Lxxyx/proposal-number-is-safe-numeric/README.md

 document.querySelector('.price').value = Number(apiResponse) // NaN
 ```

+## Alternative Names

+Alternative names considered for this proposal:

 ## The Solution

 `String.isSafeDecimal` is a method that tests if a string can be safely converted to a JavaScript number without precision loss.